saucelabs/sauce-docs/docs/dev/error-messages.md

 **Description**

-Your tests start took longer to assign a Sauce Labs Virtual Machine but your test runner did not follow new session redirect before timeout.
+Your test session was abandoned because it took longer than 45 seconds to assign a Sauce Labs Virtual Machine, and your test runner did not follow the new session redirect before timeout.

 **Cause**